slayoffer/slayoffer/README.md

 - 💬 Ask me anything about **productivity and health**

-- 📄 Get to know about my past and current job experiences at [antonevseev.resoume.com](https://antonevseev.resoume.com/)

 - 🎮 My [Discord community](https://discord.gg/Aj8uZXaxZD) for having fun and coop with friends in video games

 - ⚡ Fun fact: **Freelancers originally referred to self-employed, sword-wielding mercenaries: literally “free lancers.”**